 The ENERGY STAR Program has many resources that can guide businesses in saving money from lighting, heating, air conditioning and office equipment purchase, use and maintenance.
 Energy Star also operates a toll-free hotline at 888-STAR YES for answering questions, providing engineering support and product information.

-Energy Star also provides various financial tools to help you understand how your investments in energy efficiency will pay off.
+ENERGY STAR also provides various financial tools to help you understand how your investments in energy efficiency building will pay off.

 Hiring a professional energy auditor can help you take your energy efficiency investments to the next level.
-Missouri’s Department of Natural Resources has compiled a list of professionally certified auditors through its Energize Missouri Industries program.
-For a listing of individual energy auditors visit the Association of Energy Engineers website.
+Missouri’s Division of Energy has compiled a map showing professionally certified auditors.
 Learn how to hire an energy auditor.